LESS CARBON,

 -

-Rank them by effort vs. CO₂ impact
+Rank them by effort vs. CO₂ impact to highlight your quick wins and high-value strategic targets.

 Step 6 · Implement reduction actions

-Score each idea on one-time cost
+Score each idea on:

 -